 - Florida has more severe accidents.
 Florida has a high crash fatality rate compared to other states, which could mean a higher chance of totaling your car in an accident.

-- You still owe money on your car loan.
-Gap insurance is often a good idea while you’re still paying down your car loan or lease.
+- You owe money on your car loan.
+Gap insurance is a good idea while you’re paying down your car loan or lease.

 - You live in a city prone to catastrophes.
 Many cities in Florida are set in high-risk flood or hurricane zones, which means more risk for catastrophic car damage.

-- Your car loan requires it.
+- Your loan requires it.
 You may need it to fulfill your contract.

 How much is gap insurance in Florida?